Travel guide

 3. Leave the profile installed but deactivated until your trip.

-4. Upon landing, activate the eSIM data and check that the local operator's network appears.
+4. Upon landing, activate the eSIM data and verify that the local operator's network appears.

-5. Turn on data roaming ONLY for the eSIM line (not for your home SIM) and you're all set.
+5. Turn on data roaming ONLY for the eSIM line (not for your UK SIM) and you're done.

 The entire process takes 1 minute when you arrive.
-As soon as you land at Denpasar or Soekarno-Hatta airport, you'll be able to order a Grab or open the map.
-If you encounter any errors when scanning the code, in the eSIM installation guide we review the most common failures and their solutions.
+As soon as you land at Denpasar or Soekarno-Hatta airport, you'll be able to order a Grab or open a map.
+If you encounter any errors when scanning the code, our eSIM installation guide covers the most common issues and their solutions.

 Prices: eSIM vs local SIM vs roaming

-Price dictates choice, and here the eSIM is very reasonably positioned.
-Data plans for Indonesia start at just a few euros for short getaways and increase depending on GB and days.
-Compared to roaming from your home country provider, the savings are enormous.
+Price is a determining factor when choosing, and here the eSIM is a very reasonable option.
+Data plans for Indonesia start at a few pounds for short trips and increase with GB and days.
+Compared to roaming with your UK provider, the savings are huge.

-Travel eSIM From a few euros per plan Very high: installs from home
+Travel eSIM From a few pounds per plan Very high: installed from home

 Local SIM (Telkomsel, XL...)
 Cheap for long stays Medium: registration and purchase upon arrival